NanoMichael/MicroTeX/README.md

 ```

 After all the works have done, run the executable file `LaTeX` in the directory `build` to check the demo.

+If you wish to build in Qt mode on your plaform add `-DQT=ON` to the cmake command above.

 ## Headless mode